 |This week we have been continuing our topic about Ancient Egypt.
 For homework please have a go at measuring time by making a water clock.
 If you haven’t got any plastercine (or blutac) at home please tell me and I can give you enough to do your homework.
 Please write in your homework diary how well your water clock works.|

 Please ask a grown up to ask you a question after every page you read.
 This will help you to read more carefully and improve your understanding of your book.

-|Homework Activity – Thursday 28th September|
+|Homework Activity – Thursday 27th September|

 |Our maths focus since the beginning of term has been place value and partitioning (which means split numbers into hundreds, tens and units).
-This is now helping us with our addition.
 Please have a go at the maths sheets in your grey homework book.|

 |Reading & Spellings

 In addition to the homework above you need to read at least 3 times a week and have a go at learning the spellings in your homework book.
 Both these will be checked on a Thursday.